 The river in the 10 kilometres before and after Carmacks goes rounds in circles and seems like it is not making progress.
 Hence its old name Tantalus.

-The water is deep close into the bank at the checkpoint and is moving quite quickly.
+At Coalmine, the water is deep close into the bank at the checkpoint and is moving quite quickly.
 The docks are another 2 metres out from the bank, so you are docking in moving water.
 We often have incidents with boats having issues here.
 It is tempting to do a “eddy out” manoeuvre and turn mid channel and come in facing upstream, but there isn’t an eddy for you to use to help the turn, so don't try.
 By far the best approach is to approach the dock from upstream paddling close to the bank.
 The time mark is about 50 metres before the docks, so you can come in fast to the timing mark then slow down for the docks.
 Have bow and stern lines ready to throw so you can be pulled in if you get it wrong.
 Using the stern line is best as that way you can be pulled back in without turning and the associated risk of capsize.
 SUPS should approach and leave the dock in a kneeling position.

 There are two docks, the upstream one intended for inbound boats, the downstream one for outbound.
 From time to time both may be used for inbound or outbound depending on traffic.
 Sometimes Voyageurs leave from their berth at the bank.